-Instructor Name: Stephen T. Brower Office: West Building W324 Work # (908) 526-1200 x8259 preferred email: stephen.brower@raritanval.edu Note:

-For those that had a class with Brower before the Fall 2019 semester take note: there is a VERY different Late/Life Happens policy than in the past Instructor's Website The Instructor's website has information on any changes to office hours (example: no office on Thanksgiving) Website has a link to the class page for this course where you can get the Syllabus and Class Schedule in case Lion's Den and/or Canvas is down...which rarely happens...
-See: http://rvccmccs01.raritanval.edu/~sbrower/ Spring 2020 Office Hours (1/21-5/4):
+Instructor Name: Stephen T. Brower Office: West Building W324 Work # (908) 526-1200 x8259 preferred email: stephen.brower@raritanval.edu ^{} For Spring 2021, I will not be on campus - the best way to reach me will be via email.
+I will have "drop-in" office hours via Zoom - link(s) in Canvas Instructor's Website The Instructor's website has information on any changes to office hours (example: no office during Spring Break) Website has a link to the class page for this course where you can get the Syllabus and Class Schedule in case Lion's Den and/or Canvas is down...which rarely happens...
+See: http://rvccmccs01.raritanval.edu/~sbrower/ Spring 2021 Office Hours (1/19-5/3):